Villa Magna: The Site

-The most spectacular excavated building is the winery which included a lavishly decorated dining area, baths and the wine production and storage areas with a large doliarium lying under the pressing floor, where the workers trod the grapes.
+The most spectacular excavated building is the winery/banquetting hall which included a lavishly decorated dining area, baths and the wine production and storage areas with a large doliarium lying under the pressing floor, where the workers trod the grapes.
 The doliarium was paved with precious marble, as was the banqueting hall in front of it, where the emperor and his guests would have watched the ceremonial pressing of the grapes.
 In the same building were found the baths where the emperor and his suite bathed.
 Excavations brought to light vast quantities of exotic marble, mosaic and fresco which once decorated it.
 The complex was entered via a monumental staircase and corridor lined with marble with bands of pavonazetto and with white mosaic flooring.
+This building has similarities to that at the imperial Villa of the Quintilii near Rome.

 The baths to the south had a different orientation to the winery and seem to be a separate building, but the monumental staircase and corridor connected the two parts and they are both clearly within the overall scheme.
 The marble panelled veneers of the walls of the staircase and corridor had a low dado of red portasanta marble above which was a moulding in white luna marble.
 The panels included portasanta, giallo antico and porphyry marbles and had collapsed onto the pavement where imprints in the mortar allowed their reconstruction.

 The only other extensively excavated building is the so-called "barracks", to the north of the complex which includes 31 small rooms with beaten earth floors.
 Eight infants were found interred inside and the rooms have little decoration, some domestic pottery and some hairpins.
 The few hearths and storage vessels indicate it may have been for seasonal workers and the lack of contemporary burials indicates no stable labour force.

 A possible nymphaeum lies beside the access road, and a possible amphitheatre or vivarium (for wild animal hunts) can be seen to the south from aerial photography.
 Of the pars urbana, or residential part, there are some remains of the villa entrance and finds show the luxury enjoyed at the villa.